dominiclizarraga/dominiclizarraga.github.io/_posts/books/2026-09-10-natural-language-processing-in-action.md

 Here is another challenge for computer to understand Natural language and it's "decoding" which is having the current context when a phrase is said.
 Like when someone says: "Good morning."
 What makes a morining good?
 What about noons and afternoons?

 > This degree of compression is still out of reach for machines.

+Language through a computer’s “eyes”

+> When you type “Good Morn’n Rosa,” a computer sees only “01000111 01101111 01101111 …”.
+How can you program a chatbot to respond to this binary stream intelligently?